TeamAudio/reaspeech/docs/no-docker.md

 ## Apple Silicon GPU

-The whisper.cpp engine can do GPU-accelerated transcription on Apple Silicon (M1-M4, etc.) processors, which can significantly speed up transcriptions times.
+The whisper.cpp engine can do GPU-accelerated transcription on Apple Silicon (M1-M4, etc.) processors, which can significantly speed up transcription time.
 GPU support for these processors requires running ReaSpeech outside of Docker.

 Please note that there are a few limitations to running the whisper.cpp ASR engine: